cequence-io/openai-scala-client/README.md

   }
 ```

-- 🔥 **New**: Count expected used tokens before calling `createChatCompletions` or `createChatFunCompletions`, this help you select proper model ex. `gpt-3.5-turbo` or `gpt-3.5-turbo-16k` and reduce costs.
+- 🔥 **New**: Count expected used tokens before calling `createChatCompletions` or `createChatFunCompletions`, this helps you select proper model ex. `gpt-3.5-turbo` or `gpt-3.5-turbo-16k` and reduce costs.
 This is an experimental feature and it may not work for all models.
 Requires `openai-scala-count-tokens` lib.

 ```scala
 import io.cequence.openaiscala.service.OpenAICountTokensHelper